DouglasOrr/DeepLearnTute/doc/diy.md

     opt.update()          # update parameters
     print(loss.data)      # how well are we doing, smaller is better

-_**Exercise** - take a single optimization step for the network you defined earlier, using a batch of actual data_
+_**Exercise** - take a single optimization step for the network you defined earlier, using a batch of actual data._

 Now this needs to become a training loop.
-A classic training loop will pass through the training data multiple times, splitting it up into batches for individual steps (each taken as per above).
+A classic training loop will pass through the training data multiple times, splitting it up into batches for individual steps (each taken as above).

-_**Exercise** - turn your code for a single step into a full training loop, for batch size 128, passing through the data 4 times_
+_**Exercise** - turn your code for a single step into a full training loop, for batch size 128, passing through the data 4 times._

 ### Chains